lucasmreis/blogSource/src/posts/quick-introduction-to-csp-in-javascript.md

 ## Example 5: Channel Are Queues

-And that means that when a process takes from a channel, the value will not be available for other processes to take.
-One puts, one takes.
+Because channels are queues, when a process takes from a channel, the value will not be available for other processes to take.
+One process puts, one process takes.

-In the example below you can check that the second process will never print `B > RECEIVED: dog`, because the value was already
+In the example below you can check that the second process will never print `B > RECEIVED: dog`, because the value was already taken by the first process.

 ```js
 import {go, chan, take, put} from 'js-csp';